Opinion polling for United States presidential elections: 2004

-The election was closely contested, as dissatisfaction with the Bush administration's handling of the Iraq War and a sluggish economy helped Democratic challenger John Kerry.
-Bush accused Kerry of flip-flopping, however, and the Swift Boat Veterans for Truth accused Kerry of being unpatriotic.
+The election was closely contested, as dissatisfaction with the Bush administration's handling of the Iraq War and a sluggish economy helped Senator John Kerry—his Democratic challenger.
+President Bush accused Kerry of flip-flopping, however, and the Swift Boat Veterans for Truth accused Kerry of being unpatriotic.
 A week before the election, al-Qaeda released a video warning Americans not to re-elect Bush.
 Bush's poll ratings in swing states then gave him a comfortable lead, and he was re-elected.